an independent Search Engine for VPSs ranked by price

 # mount /dev/vda2 /mnt/boot

-You may choose to copy any pre-existing content from /mnt/boot/ over to the new boot partition. chroot into the root pool and install the ZFS userspace tools, the ZFS kernel module, and the ZFS initramfs hook:
+You may choose to copy any pre-existing content from /mnt/boot/ over to the new boot partition.
+Chroot into the root pool, and from within it, install the ZFS initramfs hook, the ZFS kernel module, and the ZFS userspace tools required to generate the initrd:

 # chroot /mnt